Mental health issues in men is also a rising concern and should not be seen as less significant than physical health issues.

 Had you heard of Age-related Macular Degeneration?
-We hadn't and found this piece informative with sensible advice!
+We hadn't and found this piece informative with sensible advice on site loss!

 People over 50 are putting their eyesight at risk due to a lack of awareness of Age-related macular degeneration (AMD), warns the Royal National Institute of Blind People (RNIB).